Welcome to the World of Salve Making!

-Making salves (said saves) is a simple process that requires some time and a little mess, but the results are well worth it.
-Not only will you be able to use the salves for yourself and your family, but you’ll be making enough that you can share with family and friends, spreading the love of healing herbs far and wide.
+Making salves (rhymes with "calves") is a simple process that requires some time and a little mess, but the results are well worth it.
+Not only will you be able to use the salve for yourself, but you’ll be making enough that you can share with family and friends, spreading the love of healing herbs far and wide.

 This is a two-step process:

 2. Use the oil to make a salve.